argilla-io/argilla/docs/_source/reference/cli.md

 argilla users create --username joe --first-name Joe --last-name Doe --role admin --workspace workspace1 --workspace workspace2
 ```

-### Delete an user
+### Delete a user

-The `argilla users delete` command allows to easily delete an existing user from the command line providing the username of the
+The `argilla users delete` command allows you to easily delete an existing user from the command line by providing the username of the
 user to delete.

 ```sh